intershop/devenv-4-iom/doc/04_development_process.md

     # Adapt third parameter according your needs
     devenv-cli.sh apply sql-scripts oms.tests/tc_stored_procedures

-# Apply DBMigrate Scripts
+# <a name="apply_dbmigrate"/>Apply DBMigrate Scripts

-To develop and test a single or a couple of SQL scripts (which can be migration scripts too), the developer task Apply SQL Scripts is the first choice.
+To develop and test a single or a couple of SQL scripts (which can be migration scripts too), the developer task [Apply SQL Scripts](#apply_sql_scripts) is the first choice.
 However, at some point of development, the _DBMigrate process_ as a whole has to be tested as well.
 The _DBMigrate process_ is somewhat more complex than simply applying SQL scripts from a directory.
 It first loads stored procedures from the `stored_procedures` directory and then applies the migrations scripts found in the `migrations` directory.
 The order of execution is controlled by the names of sub-directories within `migrations` and the naming of the migration scripts itself (numerically sorted, smallest first).

 The `IOM_CONFIG_IMAGE` contains a shell script that applies the migration scripts supplied with the Docker image.
-The developer task Apply DBMigrate scripts enables you to use this DBMigrate script together with the migration scripts located at `CUSTOM_DBMIGRATE_DIR`.
+The developer task [Apply DBMigrate scripts](#apply_dbmigrate) enables you to use this DBMigrate script together with the migration scripts located at `CUSTOM_DBMIGRATE_DIR`.
 Hence, if you want to roll out custom DBMigrate scripts, you have to:

-* Set the variable `CUSTOM_DBMIGRATE_DIR` in your configuration file and make sure that the directory is shared in Docker Desktop.
+* Set the variable `CUSTOM_DBMIGRATE_DIR` in your configuration file and make sure that the [directory is shared in Docker Desktop](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).

 You can and should have an eye on the logs created by the migration process.
 These logs are printed in JSON format.
 Verbosity can be controlled by the configuration variable `OMS_LOGLEVEL_SCRIPTS`.